node-m2m/m2m/Readme.md

 For this quick tour, we will use two computers communicating with each other using the internet.

 One computer will act as the *remote device* that will generate random numbers and simulate a GPIO output using pin 33.
-It is essentially a basic server providing services such as generating random numbers and simulated gpio output.

 The other computer will host a *client application* that will access the random numbers and control the GPIO output using a console.